Temiloluwa/sagemaker_auto_mpg/Blog.md

 ## Raw Data Transfer to S3

-This function downloads the raw data, splits it into train, validation and test sets and uploads them to their respective s3 destinations in the default bucket based on the prefixes I defined.
+Next, we have to transfer our raw data to S3.
+In a production setting, an ETL job sets an S3 bucket as the final data destination.
+I have implemenented a function that downloads the raw data, splits it into train, validation and test sets then uploads them all to their respective s3 paths in the default bucket based on pre-defined prefixes.

 ```python